Vizzuality/heco-invest/backend/README.md

 If you want to debug the Rails app, running it through foreman could be not the best idea.
 In that case you can run css and js bundling using foreman `bin/watch` and the server in the standard way `bin/rails server` in a separate terminal tab.

+To get rid of basic auth, remove the username / password env vars from `.env`.

 See the generated api docs (described below) for available API endpoints.
 The backoffice is accessed at `/backoffice`.
 All route paths are prefixed with the value of the `RAILS_RELATIVE_URL_ROOT` env var.
 For example, if `RAILS_RELATIVE_URL_ROOT=backend`, then all the API endpoints and backoffice urls will be prefixed e.g. `/backend/backoffice`.

 ### Run background jobs